One creative way to add style in Photoshop to your image is to outline an image or an element of your edit.

 At this point, I’m sure you’re desperate to discover how you can achieve the effect.
 So, we’ll provide a quick summary of the process then jump right in.
-But first, if you would like to learn how you can work with outlines in Photoshop not by adding an outline to the image but by converting the outlines of the image into stencilled shapes, then check out our article on how to make a stencil from an image in Photoshop.

 Table of Contents

-How to Add a Border Around an Entire Photo
+How to Outline an Entire Photo

 Before we look at how you can add an outline around a specific area of an image, let’s take a look at how to outline the entire image, essentially adding a border around it.

 Of course, you will need to begin by opening the image around which you would like to add a border.
 To open an image in Photoshop, simply launch the program then select File > Open from the top-left corner of the screen.

 For this tutorial, we’re going to add an outline around a photo by Oleg Prachuk from Pexels.

 With the image now open in Photoshop, draw your attention towards the Layers Window, which will, by default, be located at the bottom right of the screen.